Booker Prize Winner

 Summary

 After a shipwreck in the Pacific, an Indian teenager named Pi Patel is stranded on a lifeboat with a Bengal tiger named Richard Parker, drifting for months between starvation, faith, and astonishment.
-Martel braids a coming-of-age tale with a philosophical fable about religion, storytelling, and what we choose to believe.
-Its blend of adventure, zoology, and metaphysics gave it a remarkable cross-generational appeal.
+Martel braids a coming of age tale with a philosophical fable about religion, storytelling, and what we choose to believe.
+Its blend of adventure, zoology, and metaphysics gave it a remarkable appeal across generations.

 Historical Context & Significance